claudioametrano/UnFATE/README.md

 7. A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
 This will happen automatically if the output directory contains the assemblies/ and/or target_enrichment/, fastas/, macsed_alignments/, and supermatrix/ directories.
 Please remove any tree directories from the output directory (if present) before resuming to avoid errors.

+8. [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a nice tool for viewing the support for the topology of the species tree.
+Consider running PhypartsPieCharts through our helper script with `pie_wrap.py -t /path/to/single_locus_trees/ -p /path/to/species/tree`.
+You may need to use `ssh -Y` for the script to run properly on a remote device.

 ## Output description
 The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps:
-* Within the "target_enrichment" folder there will be the HybPiper runs folder, one per sample.
+* Within the "target_enrichment" folder there will be the HybPiper runs folders, one per sample.
 Your data will also be symlinked into this directory.
+* Within the "whole_genome_data" folder will be symlinks to your supplied WGS data, trimmed read files, and either spades or HybPiper output depending on whether -l was used.
 * Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample.
 Your data will aslo be symlinked into this directory
-* "fastas" folder will contain DNA and AA fasta files, one per marker of interest, and the MACSE runs folders.
+* The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, and the MACSE runs folders.
-* "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
+* The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
-* "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
+* The "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
-* "supermatrix" will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
+* The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
-* "supertree" will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)
+* The "supertree" folder will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)
-* "final_trees" will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used)
+* The "final_trees" folder will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used)
+* The "PhyParts" folder will be made if `pie_wrap.py` is run.
+The key output is pies.svg, but the full phyparts output will be present as well.